yovko/dotfiles/README.md

 > This project is still rough around the edges and needs more testing, so proceed with caution.

 > [!NOTE]
-> **Note:** These dotfiles are highly customized to my personal workflow based on macOS & Arch Linux worstations and Ubuntu/Debian Linux servers.
+> These dotfiles are highly customized to my personal workflow based on macOS & Arch Linux worstations and Ubuntu/Debian Linux servers.
 Please don't open pull requests with breaking changes.
 If you have different tastes, I recommend forking this repository or copying specific parts into your own setup.
 I may reject PRs that significantly alter the behavior.

 ## Installation